-While most people have accidentally bitten the inside of their cheek before, some people bite their cheek compulsively over a long period.
+Some people bite their cheek compulsively over a long period.
 Chronic cheek biting is a body-focused repetitive behavior that has an association with obsessive-compulsive disorder.
+It may also occur during sleep.

 Keep reading to learn more about the causes and complications of cheek biting and when to see a doctor.